3 ways the Digital Operational Resilience Act relates to email and domain security

 In a landscape with ever-expanding cyber threats and sophisticated attacks, being able to get ahead of the game and stop zero-day attacks is becoming an increasing priority for businesses.
 DORA in fact states that ‘financial entities shall have in place mechanisms to promptly detect anomalous activities’.
 This instruction could be applied to multiple areas within an organization, and domain security is definitely one of them.

 Detection of anomalous activities is integral to the Red Sift platform.
-Our newest product OnDOMAIN provides organizations with comprehensive insight into their domain perimeter, plus a reliable phishing takedown service.
+Red Sift Brand Trust provides organizations with comprehensive insight into their domain perimeter, plus a reliable phishing takedown service.

 Book your Red Sift platform demo today

-Red Sift is the only provider of an Integrated Email Security and Brand Protection Platform.
-This is made up of our gold-standard products which work together to protect your organization’s outbound and inbound email communications, as well as your domain perimeter.
+Red Sift provides gold-standard products that work together to protect your organization’s outbound email communications, as well as your domain perimeter.

 While we can’t provide you with every provision in preparation for DORA, our platform can help you mitigate reasonably identifiable circumstances as they relate to email and domain security.
 So why not book your free Red Sift Platform Demo today?